 Drivers that operate their vehicles in an unsafe manner could face liability for any head-on collisions they cause.
 Examples could include running a red light or driving the wrong way down a one-way street.

-Link the Accident to Your Injuries and Financial Losses
+Link the Head-On Crash to Your Injuries and Financial Losses

 The third step in proving negligence is referred to as causation.
 Causation is the provable link between a breached duty of care and your injuries.
 This step exists as the defendant will only be responsible for injuries they caused through their negligence.